openmc-dev/openmc/docs/source/usersguide/input.rst

     density of a particular nuclide in units of [atom / b / cm].
 A "temperature" derivative is with respect to a material temperature in units of [K].
 The temperature derivative requires windowed multipole to be turned on.
-Note also that the temperature derivative only acconuts for resolved resonance Doppler broadening.
+Note also that the temperature derivative only accounts for resolved resonance Doppler broadening.
 It does not account for thermal expansion, S(a, b) scattering, resonance scattering, or unresolved Doppler broadening.